nebula-plugins/nebula-release-plugin/README.md

 ### Git root is in a different location from Gradle root

 The plugin assumes Git root is in the same location as Gradle root.
-If this isn't the case, you may specify a different path for Git root via the `gitRoot` Gradle property.
+If this isn't the case, you may specify a different path for Git root via the `git.root` Gradle property.
 For example:

     ./gradlew -Pgit.root=<git root path> final